gezellii/design/content/work/track.md

 <img src="https://user-images.githubusercontent.com/52693877/240951294-f71cb011-1d2d-4cf7-a84e-d4097bed64f9.png" width="100%" >

-We **finalized product features**, and also shared initial ideas about key UX (e.g: position table view) so that she can conduct feasibility study with devs at a very early stage.
+We **finalized product features**, and also shared initial prototype for key UX (e.g: position table view) so that she can conduct feasibility study with devs at a very early stage.

 ### Step 4 Finalize Workflow

-According to the adjusted product function and data format, we divide the whole tracking assets management module into four parts to **meet the operation needs of different users with different tasks and frequencies**.
+According to the adjusted product function and data format, we divide the whole tracking assets management module into **four parts**.

+This division allows us to cater to the specific operational needs of different users who have varying tasks and frequencies.
+By tailoring each part to accommodate the unique requirements of different user groups, we aim to optimize the overall user experience and improve efficiency in managing tracking assets.

 #### 1. Position Library ( FPM; rarely use)
 - B_page: the page info